-We improvised this stuffed pepper recipe out of the need to remove excess carbohydrates and fats from our diet, in addition to consuming cauliflower somehow.
-I thought, starting from the idea of raw cauliflower couscous, it can be good cauliflower instead of rice, for stuffed cabbage and peppers.
+I improvised this stuffed peppers recipe out of the need to remove excess carbohydrates and fats from our diet.
+Also, I wanted to cook cauliflower in a somewhat tastier way.
+I started from the idea of raw cauliflower couscous and I thought cauliflower could replace the rice in cabbage rolls and stuffed peppers.

-That's how I discovered that it's not only good, but very tasty and healthy - the peppers seem to be even more delicious, it doesn't feel at all that the rice is missing there, the cauliflower makes the filling tastier and tender.
-I used the meat for this recipe, turkey, but it goes very well and chicken or anything else you like - of course not fat.
+That's how I discovered it's not only healthy, but also very tasty.
+The peppers seem to be even more delicious.
+You couldn't tell at all that rice is missing, as the cauliflower makes the stuffing tastier and more tender.
+I used turkey for this recipe, but anything works, really - chicken or whatever else you like, provided that it's not fatty.

 Follow us on social networks!
 Don't miss new recipes and other news!

-Cut the onion into small cubes, grate the carrot.
+Cut the onions into small cubes, grate the carrot.

-Heat a little oil - no more than 5 minutes - add the tomato paste and set aside.
+Cook the onions and carrot in a little oil for no more than 5 minutes.
+Add tomato paste and set aside.

-Add to the vegetables in the pan, also put the minced meat there.
+Add to the vegetables in the saucepan.
+Also, put the minced meat in there.

 Season with salt, pepper and other spices.

-Arrange in a deep oven tray and pour the tomato broth over them.
+Arrange in a deep oven dish and pour over tomato broth/juice.

 Sprinkle with chopped parsley and a pinch of salt.

-Cover the pan with aluminum foil and put it in the preheated oven at 180 degrees for an hour and a half.
+Cover the pan with foil and place in the preheated oven at 180 degrees C for an hour and a half.

-As an idea - in the recipe I tried to replace cauliflower with pumpkin and other vegetables, but it was not as tasty.
+Just so you know, other times I tried replacing the cauliflower with zucchinis and other vegetables, but it wasn't as tasty.

 No comments yet.
 Be the first to post one!